leblancd/kube-v6/README.md

 exit
 ```

-#### On kube-minion-2, create an IPv6-only CNI bridge network config file using fd00:102::/64:
+#### On kube-minion-2, create a CNI network plugin using pod subnet fd00:102::/64:

 ```
 sudo -i